-If you grew up in the 90s like us, you witness the rise of new technologies such as cable television, World Wide Web for general public and the growing use of CAD.
-Today, BIM is replacing CAD but moving away from CAD can involve many challenges.
-It can be a long process to implement BIM, and companies may still be working with 3D dwg as part of their coordination and fabrication process because it has been a successful solution.
-In that hybrid environment, CAD coexist with BIM.
-This is why this blog post goes through the basic steps of importing a 3D DWG in BIM Track using Revit.
+If you grew up in the 90s like many of us, you witnessed the rise of new technologies, such as cable television, the World Wide Web for the general public and the growing use of CAD.
+Today, BIM is replacing CAD; however, moving away from CAD can involve many challenges.
+It can be a long process to implement BIM, and companies may still be working with 3D DWG as part of their coordination and fabrication process because it has been a successful solution in the past.
+In this type of hybrid environment, CAD coexists with BIM.
+This blog post goes through the basic steps of importing a 3D DWG in BIM Track using Revit.
 Purists, close your eyes.

-So let’s take that 3D dwg file of different MEP systems in AutoCAD.
+Let’s start with that 3D DWG file of different MEP systems in AutoCAD.

-Import the 3D DWG in your family using the following options (be aware that we had some issue with the auto-detect feature under Import units so it is better to specify the unit manually).
+Import the 3D DWG in your family using the following options (Note that we had some issues with the auto-detect feature under the Import units.
+It is better to specify the unit manually.).

 Here is the imported DWG in the family.

-Place the family and align it with the grid lines and make sure the shared coordinates are set as per the other models previously uploaded to BIM Track.
+Place the family and align it with the grid lines.
+Make sure the shared coordinates are set as per the other models previously uploaded to BIM Track.

-Import the IFC in BIM Track.
+Import the IFC file into BIM Track.
 The model should now appear as one big element.
-This is because the DWG format is not object oriented.
+This is because the DWG format is not object-oriented.

-So I hope this « hack » to import non-BIM data like a 3D DWG in BIM Track can help you interface with other trades and provide sufficient information for understanding project scope context and help coordination.
+This quick and easy way to import non-BIM data, such as like a 3D DWG file, into BIM Track can help you interface with other professionals and provide sufficient information for understanding the project scope and improve coordination between teams.